rdkcentral/firebolt-certification-suite/README.md

 ### Helpful Information

-- setup is used to load all the fixture files from node-modules/configModule to cypress/fixtures/external/.
+- setup is used to load all sdk resources folders from node-modules/configModule to sdkResources/external/.
 This setup is done automatically in postInstall.

   `npm run setup`